~Agricultural News~

 commercial fertilizer, always carefully read and follow all directions.

-topsoil and organic matter or you can band it two (2) inches to the side of the
+with topsoil and organic matter or you can band it two (2) inches to the side

 1,000 square feet per month of active growth.
 So divide that amount into